 Within these four principles sit the 12 guidelines that provide basic ADA requirements for websites that owners should attain.
 Businesses that prioritize quality web content as part of their marketing strategy will understand the benefit of making content even more accessible.

-The WCAG identify 38 success criteria that determine whether or not your website conforms to ADA.
+The WCAG identified 38 success criteria that determine whether your website conforms to ADA.
 Although it sounds like a lot, the chances are good that you already satisfy many of them.
 Even if you don’t meet all 38 of the criteria, you can still be compliant, as long as you’ve taken care of the main ones.

 To get into the meat of the criteria, you can view the full WCAG guidelines here.